-If you have used Microsoft Developer Studio/Visual C++, you should have a pretty good idea how MipsIt works.
+If you have used Microsoft Developer Studio/Visual C++ IDE or similar, you should have a pretty good idea how MipsIt works.
 But if you are new to IDEs, you need to know what a project is.
-A project is a collection of interrelated source files that are compiled and linked to make up an executable file that can be uploaded to the simulator.
+A project is a collection of interrelated source files that are compiled and linked to make up an executable file that, in our case, can be uploaded to the simulator.
 A project may also include text files for informational purposes.